Spiranthes diluvialis

 Spiranthes diluvialis is a rare species of orchid known as Ute lady's tresses (also, Ute ladies'-tresses).
 The species name diluvialis means "of the flood".
 It is native to the western United States, where there are scattered, mostly small occurrences in the states of Colorado, Idaho, Montana, Nebraska, Nevada, Utah, Washington, and Wyoming.
-An occurrence was recently discovered in southern British Columbia.
+Two occurrences were discovered in southern British Columbia in 2006.
 The plant faces a number of threats to its existence.
-It is a federally listed threatened species of the United States.
+It is a federally listed threatened species of the United States but was proposed for delisting in 2025.

 Taxonomy

 Specimens of this orchid were first collected in 1856 and have been labeled with the names of several species, including Spiranthes romanzoffiana, S. cernua, and S. porrifolia before the plant was finally described as a new species in 1984.
 Morphological and genetic analysis suggest that the orchid is of ancient hybrid origin between S. romanzoffiana and S. magnicamporum and is tetraploid, with four sets of chromosomes resulting from the combination of a pair from each parent species.